-Lorazepam (Ativan) is a frequently used sedative in the intensive care unit (ICU).
+Lorazepam drip or Ativan drip is a frequently used sedative in the intensive care unit (ICU).
 It is a benzodiazepine that can be administered enterally, as intermittent parenteral doses, or as a continuous infusion.

 The beneficial effects of lorazepam drip include anterograde amnesia and an opioid-sparing effect via a moderation of the anticipatory pain response.